 As any dog owner can tell you, getting a furry new family member can be a rewarding and wonderful experience.
 Whether you're welcoming a new puppy from a family litter, or adopting a companion from a local shelter, the first step in new dog ownership—after finding your mutt mate—is picking a name that suits your new friend.

 Finding the right inspiration can be tricky, but it can come from anywhere.
-Take my own dog’s name.
-Energetic and friendly since he was a puppy, I felt the name Strummer fit his upbeat personality (as well as paying homage to the lead singer of one of my favorite bands).
+The lead singer in your favorite band might be a great name for an energetic and friendly pup.
+Or for a new dog who loves snacks, you might find inspiration from your own favorite foods.
 Don't be afraid to think outside the box and experiment with some names that capture the spirit and personality of your canine.

 You could take your naming inspiration from a dozen places—a favorite movie character, a Disney princess, even a color from your kid's box of crayons—but why not start by playing the alphabet game to get your creative juices flowing?
 This list is packed with great female dog names for every letter of the alphabet!

 Girl Dog Names that Start with G

 Girl Dog Names that Start with I

 Girl Dog Names that Start with J

 Girl Dog Names that Start with L